creatoreng/Creator-Transfer-Chamber/README.md

 # Getting Started
 See the [wiki](https://github.com/creatoreng/Creator-Transfer-Chamber/wiki) for assembly and operating instructions.

+Our team of engineers would like to help you, from connecting you with materials and resources to potentially building Transfer Chambers for your business.
+Inquire here: [](https://forms.gle/Ukd8nyuusrKoMN9y7)

 ## Contents
 - 00 Assets: images and figures from assembly instructions
 - 02 STEP Exports: STEP exports of all parts